The Importance of Treating Depression and Addiction in New Jersey

 • Prescription Drugs: Includes painkillers, stimulants (e.g., Adderall, Ritalin), and sedatives, which are often misused for their euphoric or performance-enhancing effects and can lead to serious addiction and overdose risks, especially when mixed with other substances.

-If you or someone you know is struggling with addiction, seeking professional treatment is crucial.
+If you or someone you know is struggling with addiction in New Jersey, seeking professional treatment is crucial.
 Options include therapy, medication-assisted treatment (MAT), rehab programs, and support groups like Narcotics Anonymous (NA) and Alcoholics Anonymous (AA).

 How Is Addiction in New Jersey Treated?

 Depression and addiction in New Jersey are addressed through a comprehensive array of treatment options tailored to individual needs.
-This goes from professional detoxification to intensive outpatient treatment and 12-step group attendance.
+This process often begins with professional detoxification, which typically starts with a medically supervised detox program to safely manage withdrawal symptoms.

 How Can I Tell if a Loved One Has a Substance Use Disorder in New Jersey?